 Specialists trained in children's dental care

-As their name suggests, pediatric dentists are responsible for looking after your children's teeth.
-They measure the evolution and growth of teeth from age 1 to 14.
-In fact, an initial appointment should be made at one year of age, to ensure optimal growth.
+As the name suggests, pediatric dentists are responsible for caring for your children’s teeth.
+They monitor the development and growth of teeth from ages 1 to 14.
+In fact, an initial appointment should be scheduled at age one to ensure optimal growth.

 The paediatric care staff ensure the good oral health of children of all ages.
 Dentists who are qualified in dental care, but who are also trained to study child psychology.

-To achieve quality dental care, a relationship of trust must be established with the child.
-This is essential if the child is to feel at ease.
-The child needs to feel listened to, safe and relaxed during treatment.
-Pediatric dentists therefore ensure effective, reassuring communication.
-They are also trained to use gentle, delicate methods to ensure child-friendly care.
+To provide high-quality dental care, a relationship of trust must be established with the child.
+This is essential for the child to feel at ease.
+The child must feel heard, safe, and relaxed during treatment.
+Pediatric dentists therefore ensure effective and reassuring communication.
+They are also trained to use gentle and delicate methods to ensure care that is appropriate for children.

 Treatment of children with anxiety